 Your business, finance, sales, marketing, and often product development teams need to be connected, and everyone must work together to create transformative results.
 For example:

-- Business leaders should be setting the overall company goals and vision, while marketing efforts should be in support of the objectives set.
+- Business leaders should be setting the overall marketing goals and vision of the company, while marketing efforts should be in support of the objectives set.

 - Product developers understand the key points and benefits, and can also convey them to marketing, but marketing will have insights into what customers are looking for and whether product development is meeting their needs.